 {85}

-is denominated *clergy,* a body of men not appointed to offices in the church, but to the exclusive government of a geographic district.
+is denominated *clergy*, a body of men not appointed to offices in the church, but to the exclusive government of a geographic district.
 That is, the offices of the church, the legitimate channels for the exercise of the combined gifts by which Christ ministers to its edification and the perfecting of the saints, are thrown to the winds; so that even when the clergyman happens to be a godly man, the saints, if there be such in the place, are deprived of the ministration of their offices, by which Christ has provided for their edification, by virtue of the system which calls itself order, but the principle of which is to throw the appointment of even nominal pastors out of *all order* into the hands of secular men.
 The same individual must be pastor, evangelist, teacher, and every other office necessary for the perfecting of the saints and edifying the body of Christ, or the ministry must be crippled and maimed, and the results accordant.
 And this is the principle of the system.
 Christ has ordained certain gifts for the edifying of the saints; men have ordered the placing of certain persons, who may not even be Christians, in a given place, with the sole ordering of the church in that place.
-The argument then is brought to this point&#8212; either the system must assume the possession of every gift by all the individuals it pleases to appoint, *and exclude all others from them,* or it is proved that their system is at variance *in principle* with the right order of Christ&#8217;s church.
+The argument then is brought to this point -- either the system must assume the possession of every gift by all the individuals it pleases to appoint, *and exclude all others from them*, or it is proved that their system is at variance *in principle* with the right order of Christ's church.
 But they can assume no such thing, for the Spirit distributes to every man severally as He will.
 This is His prerogative.

-The system is proved, therefore, to be at variance with the order of Christ, and that in its vital object, &#8220;the perfecting of the saints.&#8221; It is at variance with the actual order in which He declares that He ministers it; for He gave some evangelists; some pastors, and teachers.
-But no; we must make all of them everything, or the system violates Christ&#8217;s order in its very objects; and this the apostle controverts (how much more may we in these days?). &#8220;Are all apostles? are all prophets? are all teachers?&#8221; But, no; Christ gives gifts as He pleases, and man gives authority as *he* pleases, and then calls this order.
-It is the devil&#8217;s order, a turning of things upside down, and exhibits a state of things justly calling forth the expression of righteous indignation no less than of godly sorrow.
-Surely &#8220;it is yet a little while.&#8221; So that on the whole, the principle of the system is not only at variance with the derivation of grace and knowledge (seeing that the selection is
+The system is proved, therefore, to be at variance with the order of Christ, and that in its vital object, "the perfecting of the saints".
+It is at variance with the actual order in which he declares that He ministers it; for He gave some evangelists; some pastors, and teachers.
+But no; we must make all of them everything, or the system violates Christ's order in its very objects; and this the apostle controverts (how much more may we in these days?)
+"Are all apostles? are all prophets? are all teachers?"
+But, no; Christ gives gifts as he pleases, and man gives authority as *he* pleases, and then calls this order.
+It is the devil's order, a turning of things upside down, and exhibits a state of things justly calling forth the expression of righteous indignation no less than of godly sorrow.
+Surely "it is yet a little while".
+So that on the whole, the principle of the system is not only at variance with the derivation of grace and knowledge (seeing that the selection is

 {86}